maelh/hxd-plugin-framework/README.md

 respectively.
 It defines the necessary types and function pointers.
 Additional types are defined in DataInspectorShared.pas/.h.
-The only function that needs to be exported from the DLL is called GetDataTypeConverters (the correct function prototype being defined by TGetDataTypeConverters).
+The only function that needs to be exported from the DLL is called GetDataTypeConverterClassIDs (the correct function prototype being defined by TGetDataTypeConverterClassIDs).

 Memory management is simple: the plugin DLL manages its own memory and HxD does so with its own, as well.
 Therefore, there is no need to use a shared/central